ai-coin/KafkaBlockchain/README.md

  Launch Kafka in a second terminal session after ZooKeeper initializes.
  > cd ~/kafka_2.12-2.5.0; bin/kafka-server-start.sh config/server.properties

+ Launch the demonstrations in a third terminal session after Kafka initializes.
  **Kafka blockchain demonstration**

  Navigate to this project's directory, and launch this script in a third terminal session which runs the KafkaBlockchain demo.